 What is NPS?

-Net Promoter Score, or NPS, is considered a leading growth indicator across industries.
-It is a measure of customer loyalty that can be benchmarked across other players in your industry.
+Net Promoter Score (NPS) serves as a leading growth indicator across industries.
+You can use it to measure customer loyalty and benchmark it against other players in your industry.

 To calculate NPS, companies ask customers how likely they would be to recommend a product to their colleague or friend on a scale from zero to ten.
-The product is then given a single score based upon the ratio of “promoters” versus “detractors.”
-If the score goes up, it’s presumed that customers are happy and loyal.
-If the score goes down, it is presumed that marketing and product work needs to be done.
+You calculate the product’s score based on the ratio of “promoters” to “detractors.”
+If the score rises, you assume customers are happy and loyal.
+If the score falls, you assume marketing and product work need improvement.

 To complete your calculation, you then take your percentage of Promoters (9’s and 10’s) and subtract the percentage of Detractors (0’s through 6’s), leaving out the Passives (7’s and 8’s).